Metaprogramming Online Tutorials

 • Terra

-Usage of dependent types allows proving that generated code is never invalid.[15]
-However, this approach is bleeding-edge and is rarely found outside of research programming languages.
+Use of dependent types allows proving that generated code is never invalid.[15]
+However, this approach is leading-edge and rarely found outside of research programming languages.

 • Aspect weaver